How does WhatsApp make money?

 After concluding the session I can say that WhatsApp is really worth purchasing at $19B.

 Believe or not now facebook double and triple its revenue just because of one simple chat application.

 It’s not about WhatsApp it’s about Facebook because now WhatsApp is an integral part of the Facebook family.

 Hope you enjoyed the article, make sure to give your valuable response below.

-If you have any questions or suggestions make sure to mention in the comments below.
+If you have any questions or suggestions make sure to mention them in the comments below.